Skip to main content

 Kath Evans — Director of Children’s Nursing at Barts Health

-“Our mission was to update the DASA brand visuals to better reflect our innovative and forward-thinking organisation.
+“Our mission was to update our brand visuals to better reflect our innovative and forward-thinking organisation.
 After receiving numerous pitches from different branding agencies, Alive stood out with their clear passion and understanding of our identity and goals.
-We thoroughly enjoyed working with the Alive Team who provided expert guidance and injected some much needed creativity into the project; resulting in an accessible and engaging new brand that we are immensely proud of.
+We thoroughly enjoyed working with the Alive Team to create an engaging new brand that we are immensely proud of.”

-Lianne Springer — Communications and Engagement Lead - Defence and Security Accelerator (DASA)
+Lianne Springer — Communications and Engagement Lead

 “Alive wowed us during the pitch process and they didn’t stop wowing us throughout the whole project.
 Every person we worked with at Alive were so friendly, knowledgeable and clearly passionate about what they do.
 They have worked with us to really understand what we do and have created a new brand and website that really stands out from our competitors.
 Thank you!”